Self-Employed Mortgage Specialist

 Underwriting Review (5-7 Business Days)

 Manual underwriting takes longer than automated.
 Expect questions about deposit sources and business operations.
+A wholesale broker pre-screens your file to minimize surprises.

 6. 6